State of Washington Classified Job Specification

 Typical Work

-May supervise, or lead staff in hazard analysis and complex food safety or root cause inspections;
+Leads staff in hazard analysis and complex food safety or for cause inspections and investigations;

-Independently conducts or supervises detailed public health food safety inspections, Federal Hazard Analysis Critical Control Point inspections, complex root cause investigations, and/or surveillance of commercial establishments that manufacture, process, hold or transport food products intended for public and/or animal consumption;
+Independently conducts or supervises detailed public health food safety inspections, Federal Hazard Analysis Critical Control Point inspections, for cause investigations, and/or surveillance of commercial establishments that manufacture, process, hold or transport food products intended for public and/or animal consumption;

 Provides technical assistance to the industry;

-Serves as an expert on food safety program issues at legal proceedings;
+Serves as representative on food safety program issues at legal proceedings;

 Interacts with and advises the public, industry personnel, and other government officials on public health issues with regard to food safety.